General FAQ

 Professional development funding may not be requested if another grant or bursary has been awarded for the same purpose.

 - The professional development balance resets every year on April 1.
-Any unused funding is not transferrable to the next fiscal year.
+Any unused funding cannot be transferred to the next fiscal year.

-- Unused professional development funds are not transferable from one ECE to another.
+- Unused professional development funds cannot be transferred from one ECE to another.

 - The expense for professional development is applied to the fiscal year in which the payment was made (not the date the service/product was received or the date the course/conference/workshop was taken or completed).